natcross/developer-portal/getting_started.rst

 Getting Started
 ******************************

-Before you begin, you should checkout the "Libraries" section to install your chosen client library.
+Before you begin, you should checkout the :doc:`libraries` section to install your chosen client library.

-Here are some quick examples that can get you started with the Import API:
+Here are some quick examples that can get you started with the Import API

 .. _installing-docdir: